vitejs/vite/docs/guide/troubleshooting.md

 ## Performance bottlenecks

-If you suffer any application performance bottlenecks resulting in slow load times, you can start built-in Node.js inspector with your Vite dev server or when building your application to create the CPU profile:
+If you suffer any application performance bottlenecks resulting in slow load times, you can start the built-in Node.js inspector with your Vite dev server or when building your application to create the CPU profile:

 ::: code-group